opendevstack/generator-node-express-typescript/README.md

 ## Highlights of the latest release

+- I use webpack for the build process
 - I use latest version of **TypeScript**.
 - I use _npm_ to fetch type definitions making life so much easier.
 You can find more information on [https://blogs.msdn.microsoft.com/typescript/2016/06/15/the-future-of-declaration-files/](https://blogs.msdn.microsoft.com/typescript/2016/06/15/the-future-of-declaration-files/).
 - I use _mocha_ as testing framework as it allows easier test runs from command line.
 Also, one of the most important things regarding testing is **now you can write tests in TypeScript itself**.
 The out-of-box configuration includes use of [ts-node](https://github.com/TypeStrong/ts-node) as mocha compiler allowing executing specs written in TypeScript without compiling them first.